Vessel Delivery & Handover Services

 3. Physical Vessel Handover Attendance

-• Onboard handover coordination
+• Onboard handover attendance

 • Inventory and stores observation

-• Bunker and lube oil quantity coordination
+• Bunker and lube oil quantity follow-up

 • Spare parts and loose equipment handover follow-up